samugit83/AutoCodeAgent2.0/README.md

 This structure ensures that each agent works in a coordinated manner, with outputs from one agent feeding into another when necessary, culminating in a well-structured, aggregated final result.

 ### How the Collaborative System Works
-The multiagent collaborative chain is not a linear pipeline; it is a dynamic and interactive system where agents communicate, share information, and build upon each other’s work.
-Here’s a step-by-step explanation of how this collaboration unfolds:
+The multiagent collaborative chain is not a linear pipeline; it is a dynamic and interactive system where agents communicate, share information, and build upon each other's work.
+Here's a step-by-step explanation of how this collaboration unfolds:

 ### Initial Prompt and JSON Chain Generation:
 The process begins with a user prompt.
 The system uses the SYSTEM_PROMPT_AGENT_PLANNER to instruct the language model on how to decompose this prompt into a series of subtasks.
 The output is a JSON chain that clearly defines the roles and responsibilities of each agent.